wurmlab/haplodiploid_simulations/dominance/README.md

 # Simulations of populations with advantageous mutations of varying dominance

 We created a framework to simulate haplodiploid populations in the SLiM simulation framework.
 Here, we run simulations of populations with advantageous mutations under a range of dominance coefficients.
-The scripts used are the `slim_scripts` directory.
+The scripts used are the [`slim_scripts`](slim_scripts/) directory, and the results of the simulation run in the [`results`](results/) directory.

 ## Parse simulation results